Any question that liaisons were asked more than once, is listed here along with the associated answer.

 Follow these steps, in order: 1) Ask your dashboard administrator to check that your email address listed on your dashboard is accurate.
 2) Check your spam folder and add National Recall Alert Center's address (firstname.lastname@example.org) to your list of contacts.
 3) Speak with your IT department to see if it is blocking them for some reason.
 Remember that if you are the back up to the dashboard coordinator, you will not receive any reminders if the dashboard coordinator takes care of recalls as they occur.

 Why do I not see any recalls when I click on the link in my email alert?

 You or a colleague may have responded to a recall prior to opening the email.
 Change the Status at the top to View all and you will see all the recalls for your department.

 How can I see the recalls in other departments?

-Change the Department at the top to All and the Status to View all.
+Simply click the Streamlined Super Speed Search and change the Department: to All and the Status to View all.
 You are able to view recalls in other departments, but the system will not allow you to edit any information outside your own department.

 Should I choose Do Not Have even if I know the product is in the hospital?

 The Do Not Have option means that your specific department is not responsible for the product.
 Each department to which the recall is posted needs to address it separately.
 If you know that another department is responsible for the product and the recall has not already been posted to it, you may reassign it.

 How do I reassign a recall to another department?